-USAID estimates that in FY2000, all donors and lending agencies, together with African governments, spent approximately \$500 million in combating AIDS, but donors have committed to scaling up the response.
 On July 23, 2000, leaders at the G-8 world economic summit in Okinawa pledged to reduce the number of young people infected by the HIV virus by 25%.
 The World Health Organization estimated that this pledge, and G-8 pledges to attack malaria and tuberculosis as well, would cost at least \$5 billion per year for 5 years.
-The World Bank launched its Multi-Country HIV/AIDS Program (MAP) for Africa in September 2000, and a Bank official said in October 2002 that to date, \$1 billion had been committed.
-Since July 2002, such funding is being provided exclusively as grants.
-The MAP, designed to be both flexible and rapidly disbursing, according to the Bank, helps fund AIDS prevention, care, and treatment programs in countries that have developed a strategic approach.
-(According to some reports, however, MAP recipients have had difficulty in disbursing funds in a timely way.
-Sebastian Mallaby, "An AIDS Policy that Makes Sense," Washington Post, December 2, 2002.)
-On December 9, 2001, Peter Piot, executive director of the Joint United Nations Program on HIV/AIDS (UNAIDS), told an international AIDS conference in Burkina Faso that assistance to fight HIV/AIDS in sub-Saharan Africa should be increased "many-fold," and that the region requires \$4.6 billion per year to confront the pandemic.
+The World Bank launched its Multi-Country HIV/AIDS Program (MAP) for Africa in September 2000.

+In December 2001, Peter Piot, executive director of the Joint United Nations Program on HIV/AIDS (UNAIDS), told an international AIDS conference in Burkina Faso that assistance to fight HIV/AIDS in sub-Saharan Africa should be increased "many-fold," and that the region requires \$4.6 billion per year to confront the pandemic.
 (For more information, see CRS Report RL30883, Africa: Scaling Up the Response to the HIV/AIDS Pandemic.)
+UNAIDS reported on June 26, 2003, that about \$4.7 billion would be spent combating AIDS in low- and middle-income countries worldwide in 2003, as compared to a total resource need of \$10.5 billion by 2005.

-The Global Fund to Fight AIDS, Tuberculosis, and Malaria was created in January 2002, and to date more than \$3 billion has been pledged to the organization.
-The first grants were announced in April 2002, and of the \$616 million to be awarded over two years worldwide, Africa is to receive 60%.
-However, the disbursement of funds for these grants has been delayed while monitoring and other procedures are put in place.
-On November 22, the Global Fund announced that it had signed agreements to provide \$6.5 million to Ghana, including \$4.2 million for HIV/AIDS prevention and treatment.
-The agreements were the first to be concluded by the Fund.
-A grant announced on February 27, 2003, will benefit an AIDS program in Uganda.
-For further information, see CRS Report RS21340, Global Fund to Fight AIDS, Tuberculosis, and Malaria: Background and Current Issues.
-The Global Fund's website is at [http://www.globalfundatm.org].
+The Global Fund to Fight AIDS, Tuberculosis, and Malaria was created in January 2002 and plans to disburse \$1.5 billion to fight the three diseases worldwide in 2003 and 2004.
+The Fund commits about 60% of its grant funds to Africa, and about 60% of its grants worldwide go toward fighting AIDS.
+For further information, see CRS Report RL31712, The Global Fund to Fight AIDS, Tuberculosis, and Malaria: Background and Current Issues.